Flight departures board at the airport

 Global festivals and events

-Major cultural events create massive demand surges requiring 4–10 months' advance booking.
+Major cultural events create demand surges requiring 4–10 months' advance booking.
 Prices can be 2–3 times normal levels during these periods, so early planning is essential for reasonable fares.

-Rio de Janeiro Carnival similarly requires 4–10 months' advance booking due to its worldwide popularity drawing millions of visitors each year.
+Rio de Janeiro Carnival similarly requires 4–10 months' advance booking due to its worldwide popularity, drawing millions of visitors each year.
 Flying before Carnival kicks off, especially early in the month, helps avoid price hikes associated with the festival.

 Día de Muertos in Mexico attracts tourists to Oaxaca and Mexico City in early November.
 To find the best deals for this holiday, book 4–10 months in advance, and be flexible with arrival and departure dates for better prices.

-Sport and cultural events
+Sports and cultural events

 Major sporting events, festivals, and cultural celebrations also affect both flight and accommodation pricing.
 Oktoberfest in Munich requires 4–10 months advance booking to secure reasonable fares.
-Similarly, aurora borealis viewings in Nordic countries, Alaska, and Iceland, require booking 4-10 months in advance
+Similarly, aurora borealis viewings in Nordic countries, Alaska, and Iceland, require booking 4-10 months in advance.

-If you want to experience the Cherry Blossom Festival seasonbook your flights 4–10 months in advance for Japan destinations like Tokyo and Kyoto, or 3–5 months ahead for Washington, DC.
+If you want to experience the Cherry Blossom Festival season, book your flights 4–10 months in advance for Japan destinations like Tokyo and Kyoto or 3–5 months ahead for Washington, DC.
 Mardi Gras in New Orleans requires booking 3–5 months in advance to find affordable flights, as prices increase especially in the week leading up to Fat Tuesday.

 Date flexibility benefits

-Book when the price looks right.
-Don't wait for "perfect."
+Book when the price looks right (don't wait for "perfect")

 CTA app download 1